vivekgrover1/jenkinsbot/docs/section2.md

 Click on button Enable Inteactive Components and Add the URL like below:

-http://HOST:PORT_NO/slack/message_actions (Select the post of your machine which you want to expose)
+http://HOST:PORT_NO/slack/message_actions (Select the port of your machine which you want to expose)

 ![Enable Inteactive Components](https://s3.ap-south-1.amazonaws.com/jenkinsbot/events2.PNG)